thedigitalkern/jamdocs/docs/software-and-gear-required.md

 ## Always Shoot in RAW.

-**Optimize images in post-production using the above-mentioned Softwares or hire an agency to add additional information to the images or media content.
+**Hero Shot + Product Angle Shots x4 with Sustainable Box / Packaging.
+Optimize images in post-production using the above-mentioned Softwares or hire an agency to add additional information to the images or media content.
 You can Find out if** [**Adobe Camera Raw supports your camera model via Adobe**](https://helpx.adobe.com/in/camera-raw/kb/camera-raw-plug-supported-cameras.html "Cameras supported by Camera Raw - Find out if Adobe Camera Raw supports your camera model")**.
 Image file formats** [**RAW / NEF to JPEG / PNG**](Image file formats RAW NEF to JPEG PNG - https://helpx.adobe.com/in/lightroom-classic/help/supported-file-formats.html "Image file formats RAW / NEF to JPEG / PNG")**.**

 Check **requirements for shooting in Raw image filename extension**.